apathetic/flexicarousel-3/README.md

 A carousel may work fine on desktop, where styles are added or removed by the Javascript causing the position of the carousel's slides to update accordingly.
 Different styles can allow for a variety of interesting transitions and effects using CSS3 transforms and transitions.
 However, this paradigm suffers on mobile, where touch interactions and continuous control over a slide's position (ie. via dragging) are desired.
-Touch-enabled carousels achieve this by positioning a slide manually via translate; the result of this approach is that the "classic" CSS-based system of control is no longer compatible with this inlined manual positioning.
+Touch-enabled carousels usually achieve this by positioning a slide manually via _translate()_; the result of this approach is that the "classic"
+CSS-based system of control is not compatible with this inlined manual positioning.
 Workarounds usually revolve around managing all effects, transitions, etc. with the Javascript -- which always results in larger files sizes, more instantiation arguments and custom animation functions.

-One architecture may work well for mobile, but is less than optimal on desktop; contrariwise, using CSS to position a slide works well on desktop but undermines a native touch-UI paradigm as it circumvents dragging.
+One architecture may work well for mobile, but is less than optimal on desktop; contrariwise, using CSS to position a slide works well on desktop but is undermined by a native touch-UI paradigm.

 ##Solution